thisismypassport/shrinko8/README.md

 `python shrinko8.py path-to-input.p8 path-to-output.png --minify-safe-only`

-You can also add `--focus-chars` or `--focus-compressed` to the command, depending on what you want Shrinko8 to focus on.
+You can also add `--focus-tokens`, `--focus-chars`, or `--focus-compressed` to the command - depending on what you want Shrinko8 to focus on reducing.

 The most aggressive approach, which gives the best results, but sometimes requires you to [give additional information to shrinko8](#pitfalls-of-full-minification) to ensure it minifies your cart correctly: